wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 ### CODE OF CONDUCT

-* Discrimination of any kind towards another person will be met with dismission from the class.
+* Discrimination of any kind towards another person will be met with immediate dismission from the class.

 ### EVALUATION & GRADING